-- 1) In evaluating a principal's/vice principal's success under the student growth component, the evaluator will consider both the evidence of student learning, the attainment of set targets, and the interventions and support that the principal/vice principal has implemented in order to achieve targets and goals. - 2) The attributable students for student growth objectives/targets will not include - a. students who were not enrolled in the principal's school by Sept 30th of a given year; or - b. any student who is absent for more than 10% of the days within the measured growth period.
+- 1) In evaluating a principal's/vice principal's success under the student growth component, the evaluator will consider both the evidence of student learning, the attainment of set targets, and the interventions and support that the principal/vice principal has implemented in order to achieve targets and goals. - 2) The attributable students for student growth objectives/targets will not include - a. students who were not enrolled in the principal's school by Sept 30th of a given year; or - b. any student who is absent for more than 15% of the days within the measured growth period.

-Unless, during the midyear review and discussion of complexity factors, both the principal/vice principal and the evaluator agree to include students described in a or b above.
+Unless, during the midyear review and discussion of complexity factors, both the principal/assistant principal and the evaluator agree to include students described in a or b above.

-- 3) School SLO's will be developed by the principal in collaboration with the evaluator by October 18th of the school year.
-Each principal will develop two school SLO's, one of which must be tied to measurable academic achievement. - 4) For each component of student growth (SLO, etc.), If the target/goal is met, or if there is satisfactory evidence that the principal/vice principal has implemented interventions and supports towards meeting the target goal, then the principal/vice principal will receive full credit (100% of the points) for that component.
-If the principal/vice principal fails to meet the target and has not implemented significant supports or interventions towards meeting that goal, then he or she will receive only partial credit towards the points for that component, proportional to the extent to which he/she did not meet the target and failed to implement significant supports and interventions to meet it.
-If the principal/vice principal and the evaluator cannot agree as to whether sufficient supports and interventions have been implemented, the disagreement will be appealed to the Superintendent.
-If the vice principal and the evaluator cannot agree as to whether sufficient supports and interventions have been implemented, the disagreement will be appealed to the Deputy Superintendent or designee. - 5) If a principal/vice principal is absent due to an FMLA, Leave of Absence, or Workers' Compensation qualifying reason for 10% of the days, within the measured growth period that year's student growth data will not be counted in his/her evaluation for that year.
-The principal/vice principal's evaluation for that year will be based only on the professional practice component.
+- 3) School SLO's will be developed by the principal in collaboration with the evaluator by mid-October in accordance with the timeline established by the Evaluation Dates document that is mutually agreed to by both parties.
+Each principal will develop two school SLO's, one of which must be tied to measurable academic achievement. - 4) For each component of student growth (SLO, etc.), If the target/goal is met, or if there is satisfactory evidence that the principal/assistant principal has implemented interventions and supports towards meeting the target goal, then the principal/assistant principal will receive full credit (100% of the points) for that component.
+If the principal/assistant principal fails to meet the target and has not implemented significant supports or interventions towards meeting that goal, then he or she will receive only partial credit towards the points for that component, proportional to the extent to which he/she did not meet the target and failed to implement significant supports and interventions to meet it.
+If the principal/assistant principal and the evaluator cannot agree as to whether sufficient supports and interventions have been implemented, the disagreement will be appealed to the Chief of Schools or the Superintendent. - 5) If a principal/assistant principal is absent due to an FMLA, Leave of Absence, or Workers' Compensation qualifying reason for 15% of the days, within the measured growth period that year's student growth data will not be counted in his/her evaluation for that year.
+The principal/assistant principal's evaluation for that year will be based only on the professional practice component.

-- 6) Interim review during the first three weeks of January, the principal/vice principal and evaluator will have the option to meet to discuss the progress of attributable students towards the identified school SLOs as well as interventions and supports put in place by the principal/vice principal.
-Based on consideration of changing complexity factors, the principal/vice principal and evaluator may modify the School SLO by mutual consent of both parties at this meeting. - 7) If a principal/vice principal is rated overall Developing in a given year, that year will be reported by the Board as satisfactory for purposes of certificate renewal, verification of experience, and other documentation if the principal's/vice principal's score lies in the top half of the point range for "developing."
-A principal/vice principal can continue with an overall rating of Developing for one year, after which time he or she must achieve an effective rating or else be rated ineffective.
+- 6) Interim review during the first three weeks of January, the principal/assistant principal and evaluator will have the option to meet to discuss the progress of attributable students towards the identified school SLOs as well as interventions and supports put in place by the principal/vice principal.
+Based on consideration of changing complexity factors, the principal/assistant principal and evaluator may modify the School SLO by mutual consent of both parties at this meeting. - 7) If a principal/assistant principal is rated overall Developing in a given year, that year will be reported by the Board as satisfactory for purposes of certificate renewal, verification of experience, and other documentation if the principal's/assistant principal's score lies in the top half of the point range for "developing."
+A principal/assistant principal can continue with an overall rating of Developing for one year, after which time he or she must achieve an effective rating or else be rated ineffective.

-The process for setting principal/vice principal SLO's and other measures will be revisited, and changed if necessary, by the EACC and the Board jointly and with the consent of both parties.
+The process for setting principal/assistant principal SLO's and other measures will be revisited, and changed if necessary, by the EACC and the Board jointly and with the consent of both parties.